-Overnights in a traditional ryokan and an onsen hotel (with hot spring bathing option).
+Stay in an onsen hotel (with hot spring bathing option).

-An exploration of the Japanese character in history and today.
+An exploration of Japanese custom, creativity and character in history and today.

 One of the joys of exploring Japan is discovering its many different facets.
 It is a country of exquisite ancient beauty, but also at the cutting edge of modern design and creativity.
 Colourfully different characters constantly stride out both in history - such as Minamoto no Yorimoto, the founder of the shogunate - and today, in the pink-haired punks and Cosplay followers of Tokyo's Shibuya.
 Japan is known for adapting ideas from elsewhere, but it has also always produced art and ideas of wonderful originality.